gravitational/teleport/docs/2.0/admin-guide.md

 $ make release
 ```

-You can also download binaries from [Github releases](https://github.com/gravitational/teleport/releases).
+You can also download binaries from [Github releases](https://github.com/gravitational/teleport/releases) or you can [build it from source](https://github.com/gravitational/teleport).

 ## Definitions